sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Added zone file fragment production for draft-02 TXT RRs to ``mk_esnikeys`` and a JSON format output option from which e.g. a ZSK holder can build the DNS zone file stanza(s) - we'll be using that internally as a format to use when communicating between the cover/hidden web server and the DNS zone-file factory, which aren't co-located, at least in our test deployment.

 - Minor oops, fixed misleading comments as to the name of ``SSL_get_esni_status``

 - Changed ``mk_esnikeys.c`` so that DNS TTL is duration/2 and